folakangil78/machine-learning/classification/README.md

 ## 📎 Acknowledgments

 Pascal Wallisch, PhD.
-Data sourced from the Spotify USA Inc. API
+Data sourced from Spotify USA Inc. API
 This project is for analytical purposes only.